dcoomber/utilities/README.md

 ## Kubernetes deployment
 Externally configurable bash utility for deploying to Kubernetes.

-Default configuration is overrideable via namespace specific configuration files.
+Default configuration is overrideable via namespace-specific configuration files.

-As a final step of execution, the scirpt outputs all the helper commands that I have thus far needed whilst performing my testing.
+As a final step of execution, the script outputs all the helper commands that I have thus far needed whilst performing my testing.

 1. Deleting pods
 1. Checking status of pods